 - The conductor shares the spotlight.
 When the concert is over, and the audience is clapping, the conductor turns to the audience and takes a bow.
 A good conductor immediately turns to the orchestra and invites them to stand and bow as well.
 He shares the glory with his colleagues, realizing that without them, the music would not be possible.

 All of this has direct and immediate application to those of who lead.
-You might consider attending a symphony with your team and then discussing the implications for how you lead your organization.
+You might consider attending a symphony with your team.
+Together you will discover leadership lessons and their implications for how you lead your organization.

 via 8 Leadership Lessons from a Symphony Conductor | Michael Hyatt.